-LM: First of all, you final expense guys already have a life and health license, so that’s step number one.
-You have to have your license.
+LM: First of all, you need a life and health license, so that’s step number one.

 Once you’re licensed there are some certifications that need to be done.
 In the final expense world, you get a contract with a carrier and you’re good to start selling that product.

-In the Medicare world you’re going to get a contract with a carrier, but once you’re contracted with that carrier every year that you are selling Medicare Advantage you’re going to have to take a certification test.
-It’s called AHIP.
+Selling Medicare Advantage, you get a contract with a carrier, but once you’re contracted with that carrier every year that you are in Medicare Advantage sales, you’re going to have to take a certification test called AHIP.

-So you’ll take a test for United’s ARP product.
-You’ll take a test for their Medi-Medi product, which is the dual plan, the chronic plan.
-So you’ll take a product knowledge test, but once you’ve certified and passed those tests then they give you the green light to sell.
+These are product knowledge tests, and certified, you get the green light to sell.
 At that point you order your kits and you’re ready to rock and roll.

-So these tests are important.
-You have to look on the bright side and realize they prepare you to be effective when you’re actually seeing prospects, wouldn’t you agree?
+So, these tests are important.
+You have to look on the bright side and realize they prepare you to sell more prospects, wouldn’t you agree?

 Carrier Selection Strategy

-DD: Let’s shift gears here and talk about the brokerage or carrier selection strategy.
+DD: Let’s shift gears here and talk about carrier selection strategy.
 I teach agents in the life insurance business to be independent and carry multiple carriers.
 This provides our clients with options.

-LM: I think that depends on how much knowledge one agent can soak up.
-Now, as time goes you most definitely want to have every carrier that’s in your area.
-So you always want to have the big nationals.
+LM: That depends on how much knowledge one agent can soak up.
+As time goes by, you most definitely want to have every carrier that’s in your area.

-What Are The Long Term Advantages Of Selling Medicare Advantage?
+What Are The Long-Term Benefits Of Selling Medicare Advantage?

-DD: What would you describe as the longterm advantages of a focus on Medicare Advantage as your primary line of business?
+DD: What would you describe as the long-term advantages selling Medicare Advantage policies as your primary line of business?